yetisoftworks/MeshyDB.SDK-docs/docs/users/creating_users.rst

 .. rubric:: Responses

 201 : Created
-   * New user has been registered and must be verified before use.
+   * New user must be verified before use.

 Example Result